destiny-malone/jobintel-infra/README.md

 # Project Summary

 JobIntel is a fully cloud-native, cert-mapped job application tracker that uses Terraform, AWS, GitHub Actions, and Slack automation to track applications like a production system.
-[See full breakdown.]
-(PROJECT_OVERVIEW.md)
+[See full breakdown.](PROJECT_OVERVIEW.md)

 ## JobIntel-DevOps-Driven Job Tracker Platform